Developmental Theories in Nursing Erikson Piaget Kohlberg and Freud Applied Comparison

 • Assess psychosocial stage cues affecting adherence and coping.

-• Assess cognitive level to tailor explanation complexity.
+• Assess cognitive level to tailor explanation complexity and concrete versus abstract teaching style.

 • Assess moral-reasoning style when conflict and value decisions emerge.